If you’re about to set off on a long journey, the last thing you want to see is a strange car warning light on your car’s dashboard.

 This could be as a result of a problem with the alternator drive belt, for example.
 On some models of car, this drive belt is also responsible for the vehicle’s water pump.

-At the same time, the battery warning light could just mean there is a fault in your battery and that it needs replacing.
-Visit your local garage for a proper diagnosis.
+However, the battery warning light could just mean there’s a fault in your battery and that it needs replacing.
+Visit your local garage for a proper diagnosis

 Brake warning light